 - Private Tat Sae Waterfalls Hike with Elephant Ride

 - Private Full-Day Vang Vieng Excursion & Boat Ride

 - Private Full-Day Tour to Phou Khao Khouay National Park

 - Private Hill-Tribe Village & Kuang Si Falls Tour

 - Private Day Trip to Nam Ngum Dam

 The Vientiane Night Market – often referred to as the ‘night bazaar’ – is the biggest and most popular tourist shopping spot in the whole city.
 Straddling the majestic Mekong River, the sprawling line of red-roofed stalls line the promenade, making for a great place to grab a bargain, find a picturesque spot to eat, or just soak up the chilled-out atmosphere.

 Unlike many markets in the region, the shopping tempo is far from frantic.
 Here, you usually won’t find pushy vendors or much congestion.
 Instead, you can slowly peruse the various stalls that sell a vast selection of electronics, clothes, accessories, artwork and trinkets.
-For food, the market itself Read More...
+For food, the market itself doesn’t offer much, however there are plenty of bars and restaurants overlooking the Night Market (notably Bor Pen Nyang).
+Read More...